comited/.github/profile/README.md

 ## What is Comited?

 Comited is a simple, intuitive and hackable viewer for all of you commits in a repositry, organisation or individual.

+### Where is it?

+Comited is currently under development and will be finished soon!

+## Support

+Contact me directly at lachlan@jowett.net.au or create a discussion or issue on the official repo at [Repo](https://github.com/comited/comited)
 <!--

 **Here are some ideas to get you started:**